ericchenhw/PAug/README.md

 - torch_geometric==2.0.4
 - pip install -r requirements.txt

-## Pretraining and Donstream Datasets
+## Pretraining and Downstream Datasets

 The raw graph datasets (H-index, Us-Airport, Actor, Chameleon and DD242) have been saved in "data/raw_data".